 The proposed improvements contribute to the Preferred Alternative and contribute to the Purpose and Need elements outlined in the Final Environmental Impact Statement (FEIS).

-The Virginia Department of Transportation (VDOT) is working with the Hampton Roads Transportation Accountability Commission (HRTAC) to obtain funding for Segment III.
+The Virginia Department of Transportation (VDOT) worked with the Hampton Roads Transportation Accountability Commission (HRTAC) to obtain funding for Segment III.

 On Aug.
 10, 2016, the Federal Highway Administration (FHWA) issued a Record of Decision (ROD) for the third operationally independent section to be implemented from the I-64 Peninsula Study Final Environmental Impact Statement (FEIS).The ROD identifies the alternative selected (Alternative 1B) for the section that extends from approximately Exit 242 to Exit 234 in York County.

 The formal request and the signed ROD are provided below.

 - Review the Request for Record of Decision document: http://www.virginiadot.org/projects/resources/hampton_roads/64Widening/Segment_III_ROD_Request.pdf

 On March 17, 2016, HRTAC authorized $10 million for the Preliminary Engineering (PE) Phase.